 Data and Documentation

 The Cadastral parcel database stores information about public and private land ownership in Montana.
-Starting January 2018 the Cadastral data will be provided monthly for each Montana county in the following data formats: a file geodatabase (version 10), a personal geodatabase (version 9.3 and 10), and shapefile.
+Cadastral data are provided monthly for each Montana county in the file geodatabase (version 10) and shapefile data formats.

 Metadata is provided for the data in XML format.
 The Montana Department of Revenue’s (DOR) Orion CAMA data is provided for each county in a Microsoft 2016 SQL Express Database.
 The Cadastral Parcel Database documentation provides a schema diagram for the DOR’s Orion CAMA database and a Data Dictionary of CAMA attributes found in the Cadastral records.